Spinosauridae

-The Spinosauridae (or spinosaurids) are a clade or family of tetanuran theropod dinosaurs comprising ten to seventeen known genera.
-Spinosaurid fossils have been recovered worldwide, including Africa, Europe, South America and Asia.
-Their remains have generally been attributed to the Early to Mid Cretaceous.
+Spinosauridae (or spinosaurids) is a clade or family of tetanuran theropod dinosaurs comprising ten to seventeen known genera.
+Spinosaurid fossils have been recovered worldwide, including Africa, Europe, South America, and Asia.
+Their remains have generally been attributed to the Early to early Late Cretaceous.

 Spinosaurids were large bipedal carnivores.
-Their crocodilian-like skulls were long, low and narrow, bearing conical teeth with reduced or absent serrations.
+Their crocodilian-like skulls were long, low, and narrow, bearing conical teeth with reduced or absent serrations.
 The tips of their upper and lower jaws fanned out into a spoon-shaped structure similar to a rosette, behind which there was a notch in the upper jaw that the expanded tip of the lower jaw fit into.
 The nostrils of spinosaurids were retracted to a position further back on the head than in most other theropods, and they had bony crests on their heads along the midline of their skulls.
 Their robust shoulders wielded stocky forelimbs, with three-fingered hands that bore an enlarged claw on the first digit.
 In many species, the upwards-projecting neural spines of the vertebrae (backbones) were significantly elongated and formed a sail on the animal's back (hence the family's etymology), which supported either a layer of skin or a fatty hump.